syedumerahmedcode/docker/README.md

 - A container is a way to **package** an application with **all** the necessary **dependencies** and **configuration**.

 - It creates a _portable artifact_ which can be easily shared and moved around.

+# Where do containers live?
+- In a _container repository_, this is of two types:
+- - **Private repository**: This belongs to a company as in a company has there own private repository.
+- - **Public repository**: DockerHub is a public repository which anayone can access.